PostHog/posthog.com/contents/blog/best-hotjar-alternatives.md

 ### What is Microsoft Clarity?

 [Microsoft Clarity](/blog/best-microsoft-clarity-alternatives) is a 100% free session replay tool that supports basic replay features and heatmaps.
-It also records rage clicks and dead clicks, and integrates with Google Analytics 4, so you can view your GA data from within Clarity.
+It also records rage clicks and dead clicks, and integrates with Google Analytics 4, so you can view your GA data in Clarity.

 Unsurprisingly, given it's free, Clarity is very popular.
-[BuiltWith estimates](https://trends.builtwith.com/analytics/Microsoft-Clarity) over 45,000 of the top 1 million websites use Clarity, making it one of the most popular Hotjar alternatives.
+[BuiltWith estimates](https://trends.builtwith.com/analytics/Microsoft-Clarity) over 45,000 of the top 1 million websites use Clarity, making it one of the most popular alternatives, but still well below Hotjar's 72,048.

 #### Key features